Leeds businesses to get practical support to develop and secure funding for low carbon projects

 The analysis also identified a number of barriers to organisations' ability to reap the benefits of low carbon, meaning that many opportunities are left unexploited.

-The workshops, which commence in February, are designed to address the challenges that organisations can face in terms of identifying and developing project ideas, preparing a business case, linking with investors and securing finance for selective investment.
+The workshops, which commence in March and run monthly until June 2019, are designed to address the challenges that organisations can face in terms of identifying and developing project ideas, preparing a business case, linking with investors and securing finance for selective investment.

 "Immediate benefits" to bottom line